Miguel Chueca Cuartero

-Miguel Chueca Cuartero (Fuendejalón, Aragon, 3 January 1901 - Paris, 18 October 1966) was an Aragonese anarcho-syndicalist.
+Miguel Chueca Cuartero (3 January 1901 – 18 October 1966) was an Aragonese anarcho-syndicalist.

 Biography

 Early years

 Miguel Chueca Cuartero was born in Fuendejalón on 3 January 1901.
 His father, Bernardo Chueca Sancho, was the village mayor but fell into alcoholism after the death of his wife and gradually got rid of his estate.
 In 1917, Miguel moved to Barcelona, where he worked as a carpenter and obtained his master's degree.
 In 1924 he joined the CNT and collaborated in El Productor of Blanes.
 In the late 1920s he moved to Zaragoza, where he worked as a librarian and collaborated with the magazine Cierzo.
 He was vice-president of the Republican Youth and vehemently defended the federalist and reformist theses of Joaquín Costa.

-On 9 September 1929 he was sentenced to two years in prison and fined 1,000 pesetas for conspiracy to rebel, but in August 1930 he still managed to speak at a Pro Amnesty rallies.
+On 9 September 1929, he was sentenced to two years in prison and fined 1,000 pesetas for conspiracy to rebel, but in August 1930 he still managed to speak at a Pro Amnesty rallies.
 Between 1930 and 1931 he was editor of La Antorcha and Cultura y Acción.
 In July 1930 he participated in the reorganizing commission of the CNT.

-On 12 December 1930 he took an active part in the Jaca uprising.
+On 12 December 1930, he took an active part in the Jaca uprising.
 He participated in the preparations carried out by the National Revolutionary Committee (CRN) and contacted the UGT and the CNT to support the military uprising by calling a general strike, coordinated with Antonio Ejarque Pina from Zaragoza and Ramon Acín Aquilué from Huesca.
 The failure of the insurrection led to his imprisonment in Torrero on 3 January 1931 and prosecution for a conspiracy offense.
-But, on March 4, during the proclamation of the Second Spanish Republic, the doors of the Torrero prison were opened and the prisoners were released.
+But, on 4 March, during the proclamation of the Second Spanish Republic, the doors of the Torrero prison were opened and the prisoners were released.